 Individuals interested in using ADA Paratransit service must first be determined eligible for the service.
 The eligibility application considers each person’s functional ability to use fixed-route bus service.
 If a disability or health condition prevents you from using fixed-route buses under any conditions, you will be determined “unconditionally eligible.”
 If you can use fixed-route buses some of the time, but not at other times, you will be determined “conditionally eligible” for those trips you cannot make by the fixed-route bus service.

-To receive information about the eligibility process, call the Mobility Manager at (603)225-3295 and ask to have the ADA Paratransit service eligibility application packet mailed to you.
+To receive information about the eligibility process, call (603)225-3295 and ask to have the ADA Paratransit service eligibility application packet mailed to you.
 Once you have reviewed the eligibility application packet and feel you might be eligible for ADA Paratransit service, complete the application and return it to:

 Community Action Program Belknap-Merrimack Counties, Inc.